 So finally we had the opportunity to see the new European school Luxembourg II.
-It supposed to be a pleasant visit to an already finished school and we should all get to know where our kids will spend most of the days.
+It is supposed to be a pleasant visit to an already finished school and we should all get to know where our kids will spend most of the days.

 Unfortunately, we were queuing even before we came to the parking place.
 Since parking was already full when we came security guards asked us to park at Lycee parking around 200m from the school.

 Construction site at European school Luxembourg II

 It really was a construction site as the school administration warned us the day before.
 I don’t think they will be able to finish school till 4.
 September 2012.
 Especially not if you know that the whole construction sector has 4 weeks off in August.

 Some observations and other parents’ comments: